-As of 1 January 2010, anyone that sells goods and services in return for cash payments or payments vith credit cards must have a certified cash register.
-This rule is the result of a legislation that was enacted by the Swedish Parliament (2007:592).
+Anyone that sells goods and services in return for cash payments or payments with credit cards must have a certified cash register.
 The purpose of this legislation is to protect serious business owners that conduct cash transactions against unfair competition.

 This law applies to companies that sell goods and services in return for cash payments.
 Cash payments also include payment by debit (bank) card.
 Note that this law applies even if you only provide services as part of your business.
 The law also applies to dentists in private practice, foot care therapists, massage therapists and others.